Ibrahim Amadou: Sevilla

 On 2 July 2018, Amadou joined Spanish La Liga side Sevilla on a four-year deal.

 On 7 August 2019, Amadou joined Norwich City on a season-long loan, with an option to buy the following summer.

 On 31 January 2020, Amadou's loan to Norwich was terminated, and he joined Leganés until the end of the season.

 On 5 October 2020, Amadou joined French club Angers on loan.

+On 12 January 2022, he mutually terminated his contract with Sevilla.

 Metz

 On 13 January 2022, Amadou signed for French club Metz on a contract until the end of the 2021–22 season.
 An option for a further two seasons was included in the deal.

 Return to Angers

 On 1 September 2022, Amadou returned to Angers on a one-year contract.
+On 18 March 2023, he mutually terminated his contract with Angers.

+Shanghai Shenhua

+On 30 March 2023, Amadou joined Chinese Super League club Shanghai Shenhua.

 International career

 Amadou was born in Cameroon and raised in France.
 He is a French youth international, and was called up to the senior Cameroon national team, whom he rejected.